Especially for hardcore gamers and professional typists, these factors broadly impact their typing behavior.

 Usually, this key represents the symbol <> key.

-In case any key is malfunctioned, this extra key can be useful in programmable keyboards as it can be programmed to any key with the help of software.
+In case any key malfunctions, this extra key can be useful in programmable keyboards as it can be programmed to any key with the help of software.

 Advantages of an ANSI Layout